d-morrison/IntroStatActivities/_book/03-A04-Probability.md

-## Week 3 - Activity 4:  What's the probability?
+## Activity 3a:  What's the probability?

 \setstretch{1}